whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-20-Cate-Chloe-VIP-Jewelry-Subscription-Box-August-2016-Review-Coupon.md

 [![Cate & Chloe Ashlyn Nature Pearl Leaf Earrings](http://whatsupmailbox.com/images/CateChloeVIPAug2016AshlynNaturePearlLeafEarrings3.jpg)](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=){:target="_blank"}

-The size of these earrings are just right.
+The size of these earrings are just right and the pearl adds a touch of class and texture to the style.
+It's also very lightweight so for those of you who don't like to wear heavy earrings, rejoice!

 <br>